pawel-grzona/teamcity-phpspec-extension/README.md

-#phpspec extension for TeamCity
+#PhpSpec extension for TeamCity

-Makes TeamCity display phpspec execution results in real-time.
+Formats PhpSpec output to make TeamCity display spec execution results in real-time.

 [![Build Status](https://travis-ci.org/pawel-grzona/teamcity-phpspec-extension.png)](https://travis-ci.org/pawel-grzona/teamcity-phpspec-extension)

-This version is rebuilt to work with phpspec/phpspec rather than phpspec/phpspec2 and as such is not backward compatible.
+The 2.* version has been rebuilt from scratch to work with phpspec/phpspec rather than phpspec/phpspec2 and as such is not backward compatible.

 ## Installation